jaegertracing/spark-dependencies/README.md

                   recommended to set this to all the master nodes of the cluster.
 Use url format for SSL.
 For example, "https://yourhost:8888"
     * `ES_NODES_WAN_ONLY`: Set to true to only use the values set in ES_HOSTS, for example if your elasticsearch cluster is in Docker.
+If you're using a cloudprovider such as AWS Elasticsearch, set this to true.
 Defaults to false
     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication.
 Use when X-Pack security (formerly Shield) is in place.
 By default no username or password is provided to elasticsearch.